md81544/xtarda2/README.md

 ### Joystick Support
-I've added really rudimentary joystick support - if you have a gamepad controller connected, then the right trigger functions as 'release pod' and 'launch pod', the right-hand joystick will steer the pod, button 'A' functions as pressing 'Y' and 'B' will quit when you see the 'restart y/n' prompt.
+I've added really rudimentary joystick support - if you have a gamepad controller connected, then the right trigger functions as 'release pod' and 'launch pod', the right-hand joystick will steer the pod, button 'A' functions as pressing 'Y' or Enter at prompts, and 'B' will quit when you see the 'Restart Y/N' prompt.

 ## To-Do List
 * The game struct is too large and all-encompassing, making unit testing harder, it could be refactored
 * The whole concept of resolution-independence should be addressed just in the display code, with everything else working on a "virtual" resolution of, say, 1920x1280
 * Maybe animation of rescuee floating back down if pod crashes while ascending
+* Joystick buttons could be configurable

 ## Pre-requisites
 ### Linux